Serene-Arc/podcast-downloader/README.md

 Following is an example command to download a single feed to a podcasts folder.

 `python3 -m podcastdownloader media/podcasts --f 'http://linustechtips.libsyn.com/wanshow' -o podcasts.opml`

+## Podcast Feed Files

+A feed file, for use with the `--file` option, is a simple text file with one URL that leads to the RSS feed per line.
+The podcastdownloader will ignore all lines beginning with a hash (#), as well as empty lines to allow comments and a rudimentary structure if desired.